tenten0727/Sketch-to-diverse-image/README.md

 ```

 ## Citation
-please cite our paper if you find the code useful:
+Please cite our paper if you find the code useful:
 ```
 @article{YoshikawaCGI22,
-    author    = {Takato Yoshikawa and Yuki Endo and Yoshihiro Kanamori}, title     = {Diversifying Detail and Appearance in Sketch-Based Face Image Synthesis}, journal   = {Visual Computer (Proc. of Computer Graphics Internatinal 2022)}, volume    = {},
+    author    = {Takato Yoshikawa and Yuki Endo and Yoshihiro Kanamori}, title     = {Diversifying Detail and Appearance in Sketch-Based Face Image Synthesis}, journal   = {The Visual Computer (Proc. of Computer Graphics Internatinal 2022)}, volume    = {},
     number    = {},
     pages     = {},